 Mini-CAST 2021 (virtual)

-Real Life Is Not an Edge Case (recording) (not really my best work)
+Real Life Is Not an Edge Case (recording

 Agile Testing Days USA 2019 (Chicago, Illinois)

-Real Life Is Not an Edge Case (slides)
+Real Life Is Not an Edge Case (slides

 talks